Answers to your questions about auditions, eligibility, preparation, and placement.

 When will I receive my results?

 - Placement results for the Spring Auditions will be emailed the week of June 19, 2017.

 - Please do not inquire for results.

 What does participation entail?

-- Review the orchestra pages for information about the orchestra experience, schedule, and tuition.
+- Review the orchestra pages for information about the orchestra experience, weekly rehearsal schedule, retreats, performances, and tuition.